binocarlos/folder-ui/README.md

    * cut
    * copy
    * paste
+ * buttonFilter(name, props) - additional function to remove a button for a particular selection
  * children - React element to include after the left hand buttons
  * rightchildren - React element to include after the right hand buttons
  * onadd(data) - run when an item from the add menu is clicked
  * onrightmenu(data) - run when an item from the right hand menu is clicked
  * onbutton(buttonName, selected) - run when a button is clicked, passed the currently selected array

+## FormToolbar

+A toolbar used for editing a single item.

+Buttons:

+ * save
+ * cancel

+Props:

+ * title - the toolbar title
+ * selected - the object that is currently being edited
+ * rightitems - an array of objects that appears in the right hand drop down
+   * data - passed to the onadd function
+   * title - text to display
+   * icon - React element to display as the icon
+ * disable - object with properties to control which buttons not to show
+   * save
+   * cancel
+ * buttonFilter(name, props) - additional function to remove a button for a particular selection
+ * onbutton(buttonName, selected) - run when a button is clicked, passed the currently selected array
+ * onrightmenu(data) - run when an item from the right hand menu is clicked

 ## tools